Background

 For comparison, parabolic fits of the outer surfaces of the ‘imprecise’ artifacts are on the order of 0.030”.

-The use of modern technology in making of the ‘O2’ vase represented a significant deviation from the initial objective of antropogenez.ru to use only the tools available to the ancient Egyptians.
-Nevertheless, I have included the 3D optical scans of both ‘O1’ and ‘O2’ into my analysis and plotted the resulting data points in red on Figures 17 and 18.
-As one can see, the both vases ‘O1’ and ‘O2’ are consistent in quality with the ‘imprecise’ class although the vase ‘O1’ lies somewhat close to the ‘precise’ class because the RMSE of the outer surface circularity was only 5 thousandths of an inch.
-This impressive circularity was achieved due to the use of the ball-bearing based rotary table, which is a contemporary piece of technology that was not available to the ancient Egyptians.
+The use of modern technology in making the ‘O1’ vase represented a significant deviation from the initial objective of antropogenez.ru to use only the tools available to the ancient Egyptians.
+Nevertheless, both vases are classified as ‘IMPRECISE’ according to the proposed quality metric, despite the impressive outer surface circularity of ‘O1’ on only 5 thousandths of an inch.
+This remarkable circularity was achieved due to the use of the ball-bearing supported rotary table, which is a contemporary piece of technology that was not available to the ancient Egyptians.

-Nevertheless, what Olga Vdovina’s work proves is that one can achieve a remarkable degree of precision when working the stone manually.
-However, such precision is impossible without ‘high technology’ such as precision support and precision rotation.
+Nevertheless, Olga Vdovina’s work proves that one can achieve a remarkable degree of precision when working stone manually.
+Nevertheless, the quality of the resulting objects is clearly distinguishable from the objects that were machined on a lathe (e.g. ‘M1’, ‘M2’, and ‘M3’).

 Next Steps